FayeDev97/Small_Task/README.md

-This is a small project to pratice on Django and VueJs The idea is to create and manage tasks
+This is a small project to pratice on Django
+The idea is to create and manage tasks